CitrineInformatics/gemd-docs/docs/specification/value-types.md

 ## Integer Values

-Currently, there are two integer types: a uniform (i.e. range) distribution and a nominal (i.e. specified) value.
+Currently, there are two integer types: a uniform (i.e., range) distribution and a nominal (i.e., specified) value.

 ### Uniform Integer Value